 Tom received a B.S. degree in Management from Purdue University in 1977 and a J.D. from The University of Texas at Austin in 1980.
 Tom has been active in past United Way annual campaigns (serving as chair of the Professional Division for two years) and had the pleasure of doing meaningful volunteer work for Caritas during his career break (April 2008 to April 2009).
 Tom and his wife, Sally, have lived in Austin for 15 years and have two daughters.

-Scott Yarborough is director of business development for Aquasana, a leading manufacturer of consumer water filtration products and a member of the Inc. 500.
-Prior to Aquasana, Scott held key roles at Triple Tap Ventures (a franchisee of the Alamo Drafthouse Cinema) and the Global Consumer Group at Dell Inc. Scott received his M.B.A. from the University of North Carolina and a B.A. in Economics from Davidson College.
+Scott Yarborough is director of sales operations for eHealth, a leading private omni-channel health insurance marketplace.
+Prior to eHealth, Scott held key roles at Aquasana and the Global Consumer Group at Dell Inc. Scott received his M.B.A. from the University of North Carolina and a B.A. in Economics from Davidson College.